jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-management.md

 # User Management

-This section describes various ways to manage the permissions that users have on your JupyterHub.
+This section describes management of users and their permissions on JupyterHub.

 ## Admin Users